alexiynew/neutrino_framework/README.md

 All that is needed is implemented inside the framework, this gives a single code base and the consistency of the modules.

 ## It's made for fun
 This is a hobby project.
-I make it in my free time.
+I'm developing it in my free time.
 The main idea is to do everything with my own hands, couse it is interesting.
 On the other hand.
 This means that the project is developing slowly.
 It is poorly tested.
 It may not support something that you need.
-It may contain a **LOT OF BUGS**.
+**It may contain a LOT OF BUGS**.

 ## Modules